The email marketing industry still has potential. For every dollar spent, marketers earn an average of $36.

 Brevo (previously known as Sendinblue, rebranded in May 2023) is more than just an email tool.

-What really makes it different is the extra communication options it offers—like SMS, WhatsApp campaigns, and even a built-in CRM and Conversations app.
+What really sets it apart is the additional communication options it offers, including SMS, WhatsApp campaigns, and a built-in CRM and Conversations app.

 Brevo Good Things: